Get My San Diego Zoo & Other Discounts

 Pick up one of the sheets and try to find everything on it.
 This fun activity causes kids to really look closely at everything in a particular section.
 They retain a different tidbit of knowledge every single time they do this.

-Hands-On Dinosaur Hatching
+Hands-on Dinosaur Hatching

 Sometimes, it’s the simple things that derive tons of joy.
 During the toddler years, my daughter’s favorite thing do to at the San Diego Natural History Museum was to spin a wheel that cracks open a dinosaur egg in Fossil Mysteries.